ObolNetwork/obol-docs/docs/dvk/distributed-validator-keys.md

 ### DVK Working Group

-When operating a proof of stake validator, secure key generation and custody processes are an absolute necessity.&#x20;
+When operating a proof of stake validator, secure key generation and custody processes are an absolute necessity.

 As part of Obol Labs efforts to build Distributed Validator Technology, we intend to form a working group amongst key stakeholders in the PoS Ethereum community to help define and build out open source tools as public goods to facilitate the creation of Distributed Validators regardless of use case.

 The purpose of this working group is as follows:

-* Develop and maintain an open source CLI program for taking part in Distributed Validator Key (DVK) ceremonies
+- Develop and maintain an open source CLI program for taking part in Distributed Validator Key (DVK) ceremonies
-* Develop and maintain an open source SPA web interface for facilitating DVK ceremonies with authenticated counterparties&#x20;
+- Develop and maintain an open source SPA web interface for facilitating DVK ceremonies with authenticated counterparties
-* Submit Ethereum Improvement Proposals (EIPS) for
+- Submit Ethereum Improvement Proposals (EIPS) for
-  * Standardising the configuration of a key generation ceremony
+  - Standardising the configuration of a key generation ceremony
-  * Standardising the encoding of a distributed key share
+  - Standardising the encoding of a distributed key share
-  * Standardising the encoding of a distributed validator cluster manifest
+  - Standardising the encoding of a distributed validator cluster manifest
-* Educate PoS Ethereum Validators on the benefits and risks of running Distributed Validators
+- Educate PoS Ethereum Validators on the benefits and risks of running Distributed Validators
-* Bring the Ethereum community together to collaborate on a tool that will be used by everyone&#x20;
+- Bring the Ethereum community together to collaborate on a tool that will be used by everyone

 As part of the effort Obol will be commissioning and open sourcing a far reaching research report on DVT and Multi-Operator Validators.

 #### Intended Working Group Participants

-* Ethereum Foundation
+- Ethereum Foundation
-* Prysmatic Labs
+- Prysmatic Labs
-* Lighthouse
+- Lighthouse
-* Lodestar
+- Lodestar
-* Nimbus
+- Nimbus
-* Consensys/Teku
+- Consensys/Teku
-* Attestant
+- Attestant
-* Coinbase Cloud
+- Coinbase Cloud
-* Lido
+- Lido
-* Rocketpool
+- Rocketpool
-* Blockdaemon
+- Blockdaemon
-* Figment
+- Figment
-* Stakefish
+- Stakefish
-* Stakewise
+- Stakewise
-* Staking Facilities
+- Staking Facilities

 ## Deliverables

 ### A CLI program for taking part in DVK ceremonies

-One of the key successes of Proof of Stake Ethereum's launch was the availability of high quality CLI tools for generating Ethereum validator keys including [eth2.0-deposit-cli](https://github.com/ethereum/eth2.0-deposit-cli) and [ethdo](https://github.com/wealdtech/ethdo).&#x20;
+One of the key successes of Proof of Stake Ethereum's launch was the availability of high quality CLI tools for generating Ethereum validator keys including [eth2.0-deposit-cli](https://github.com/ethereum/eth2.0-deposit-cli) and [ethdo](https://github.com/wealdtech/ethdo).

 Obol Labs intends to coordinate the development of a similar CLI tool capable of generating distributed validator keys given a standardised configuration file and network access to coordinate with other participant nodes.
 This tool can be used by a single entity (synchronous) or a group of participants (semi asynchronous).